elm-community/elm-check/README.md

 dropIf (\(x, y) -> y == 0) (tuple (float, float))
 ```

-The function (in `Check.Investigator`) will skip any values that don't meet our criteria.
+The function (in `Check.Producer`) will skip any values that don't meet our criteria.
 This is preferable to changing
 the expected and actual functions because it's simpler, and it doesn't reduce the number of inputs we try.
 There is also
 `keepIf`.

 Now we get a different error.

-> Multiplication and division are inverse operations, if zero if omitted: FAILED.
+> Multiplication and division are inverse operations, if zero is omitted: FAILED.
 > On check 1, found counterexample: (0.0001073802195855836,0.00013967437556471545)
 > Expected:  0.0001073802195855836
-> Actual: 0.00010738021958558358
+> But It Was: 0.00010738021958558358

 Floating point arithmetic strikes again!
 Notice that the expect and the actual values only differ by a tiny amount.